julian7/redact/README.md

 * Redact is written in go, and as such, it can bring encryption into environments with no bash (???), and can be cross-compiled.
 * it uses OpenPGP for key exchange (almost like git-crypt)
 * it requires GnuPG only for unlocking, all OpenPGP operations are handled internally
-* it stores OpenPGP keys of collaborators next to their encrypted master key copies
+* it stores OpenPGP keys of collaborators next to their encrypted secret key copies
 * it supports key rotation (like transcrypt)
 * auto-generates key (not like transcrypt)
 * only dependencies are git and GnuPG